hassan12ammar/maze-solver-AI/README.md

 This programe take maze as text file path and output path and some information Such as (beginning sample, end sample and the move) to solve the maze and save in the output path :)
+It's implementation of a* algorthim in pyrhon :)
 Have Fun. :)
 This is an example of how it's work :)